List of Young Sheldon episodes

 Young Sheldon is an American coming-of-age sitcom television series created by Chuck Lorre and Steven Molaro for CBS.
-The series, taking place in the late 1980s and early 1990s, is a spin-off prequel to The Big Bang Theory and begins with the character Sheldon Cooper at the age of nine, living with his family in East Texas and going to high school.
+The series is a spin-off prequel to The Big Bang Theory and chronicles the life of the character Sheldon Cooper as a child living with his family in East Texas.
 Iain Armitage stars as the title character.
 Jim Parsons, who portrayed the adult Sheldon Cooper on The Big Bang Theory, narrates the series and serves as an executive producer.
-In March 2021, CBS renewed the series for a fifth, sixth, and seventh season.
+In 2021, CBS renewed the series for a fifth, sixth, and seventh season, while in November 2023, it was announced that the seventh season would be its last season.